EndPointCorp/end-point-blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql.html.md

 ---
 author: "Selvakumar Arumugam"
 title: "How to Migrate from Microsoft SQL Server to PostgreSQL"
-tags: pentaho, postgres, database, migration
+tags: pentaho, postgres, database
+gh_issue_number: 1493
 ---

-One of our client had Java based applications stack in Linux servers with pretty old version of SQL Server database.
-We decided to migrate from SQL Server to PostgreSQL database to make the entire application stack more stable with regular updates and serve better with our Postgres experts.
+One of our clients had a Java-based application stack on Linux servers with a pretty old version of SQL Server.
+We decided to migrate from SQL Server to PostgreSQL to make the entire application stack more stable with regular updates and better service from our Postgres experts.

-I was experimenting with few approaches for the migration and decided to go with the process of schema migration and then data migration approach which is referred in Postgres wiki page.
-Let’s walk through the step by step process of migration.
+I was experimenting with a few approaches to the migration and decided to go with the process of schema migration and then the data migration approach which is referred to on the Postgres wiki page.
+Let’s walk through the process of migration step by step.

 ### Schema Migration

-SQL Server database tables and views schema need to be exported to perform schema conversion.
-The following steps will help to export the schema.
+A schema of the SQL Server database tables and views needs to be exported to perform schema conversion.
+The following steps will show you how to export the schema.

 #### Export SQL Server Database Schema
-In SQL Management Studio, right click on database > Tasks > Generate Scripts.
+In SQL Management Studio, right click on the database and select Tasks -> Generate Scripts.

 <img src="/blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql/generate-scripts.png" alt='Generate Scripts' />

-Choose ‘Select specific database objects’ and check only your application schema Tables [Untick dbo schema objects and others if any].
+Choose “Select specific database objects” and check only your application schema Tables (untick dbo schema objects and others if any).

 <img src="/blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql/choose-tables.png" alt="Choose tables" />

-Ensure that ‘type of the script’ in advanced options is set to ‘Schema Only’.
+Ensure that “Types of data to script” in advanced options is set to “Schema only”.

 <img src="/blog/2019/01/23/how-to-migrate-from-sql-server-to-postgresql/schema-only.png" alt="Schema Only" />

-Review and save the database tables schema file(tables.sql).
-Use WinSCP and public key auth to transfer the tables.sql file to linux server.
+Review and save the database tables schema file (tables.sql).
+Use WinSCP and public key auth to transfer tables.sql to the linux server.

 #### Convert Schema from SQL Server to Postgres

-The sqlserver2pgsql is a good migration tool which is written in perl to convert SQL Server schema to Postgres schema. sqlserver2pgsql tool is available in github to clone into your database server and execute the following commands to convert the tables schema.
+[Sqlserver2pgsql](https://github.com/dalibo/sqlserver2pgsql) is a good migration tool written in perl to convert SQL Server schemas to Postgres schemas.
+Sqlserver2pgsql is available on GitHub.
+Clone it into your database server and execute the following commands to convert the tables schema.

 ```bash
 $ git clone https://github.com/dalibo/sqlserver2pgsql.git